pharo-graphics/Brick/src/Brick-Editor.package/BrTextEditorLineSegmentBuilder.class/README.md

-I split a piece of text into single line segments
+I am a simple line-based segment builder and do not take text attributes into account.

+Note: I do not support embedded elements